kdegrave/website/_sources/intro.md

 # About Me
-Hi, I'm Kyle!
-I'm a data scientist with 7+ years of experience analyzing complex datasets and building predictive models.
+Hi, I'm Kyle.
+I'm a data scientist with over 7 years of experience analyzing complex datasets and building predictive models.
 Passionate about leveraging data to overcome business challenges and drive informed decision making.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/kyledegrave/).

 **Technical Skills**
 * Programming Languages: Python, SQL, PySpark